 Home appraisals are always a good idea for property transactions, and they are required for any home sale that needs a mortgage loan.
 Appraisers use their experience and training to give an accurate view of the value of a home.

-Since buyers want to spend only what is necessary, and home sellers want to generate as much income from a sale as possible, it makes sense to decide the home’s value before money changes hands.
+Since buyers want to spend only what is necessary, and home sellers want to generate as much income from a sale as possible, deciding the home’s value before money changes hands makes sense.

 Lenders also demand appraisals before giving out loans to protect themselves.
 If, for some reason, the buyer defaults on the loan, the lender wants to know that they can sell the property and get back their money.